-A LITTLE treatise by Xenophon, an Athenian historian and essayist (about 431-355 B. C.), is one of our principal sources of information for the remarkable social institutions of the Spartans.
+A LITTLE treatise by Xenophon, an Athenian historian and essayist (about 431-355 B.C.), is one of our principal sources of information for the remarkable social institutions of the Spartans.
 Xenophon lived in Sparta and its vicinity for many years, and so had ample opportunity of studying the Spartan discipline and of comparing it with the methods of training followed in other Greek cities.

-25. Education of Boys2
+25. Education of Boys 2

-...
-Throughout the rest of Greece the custom on the part of those who claim to educate their sons in the best way is as follows.
-As soon as the children are of an age to understand what is said to them, they are immediately placed under the charge of tutors who are also attendants, and sent off to the school of some teacher to be taught "grammar," "music," and the concerns of the palestra.3 Besides this they are given shoes to wear which tend to make their feet tender, and their bodies are enervated by various changes of clothing.
+of those who claim to educate their sons in the best way is as follows.
+As soon as the children are of an age to understand what is said to them, they are immediately placed under the charge of tutors who are also attendants, and sent off to the school of some teacher to be taught "grammar," "music," and the concerns of the palestra.
+Besides this they are given shoes to wear which tend to make their feet tender, and their bodies are enervated by various changes of clothing.
 And as for food, the only measure recognized is that which is fixed by appetite.
-But when we turn to Sparta, we find that Lycurgus ... set over the young Spartans a public guardian who enjoyed complete authority.
+But when we turn to Sparta, we find that Lycurgus . . . set over the young Spartans a public guardian who enjoyed complete authority.
 This guardian was selected from those

-1Xenophon, Polity of the Lacedæmonians.
+&lt;sup>1 Xenophon, Polity of the Lacedæmonians.
 The Works of Xenophon, translated by H. G. Dakyns.
 4 vols.
 London, 1890-1897.
 Macmillan and Co.

-2 Xenophon, Polity of the Lacedæmonians, 2-3.
+&lt;sup>2 Xenophon, Polity of the Lacedæmonians, 2-3.

-8 The athletic field where outdoor sports were held.
+&lt;sup>3 The athletic field where outdoor sports were held.